scferro/scferro.github.io/_projects/(09) ml_path_finding.md

 ### Video Demo
 Below is sample video captured while testing the network on the autonomous car robot.
-We can see that the robot is easily able to distinguish between walls and open floors.
+In this video, "safe" areas are marked in black, obstacles and unsafe areas are marked in white.
+In this video, it is clear that the robot is able to distinguish between walls and floors.
 It also seems to be able to detect some obstacles, like shoes of someone walking in front of it, but it struggles with other obstacles that were not in the training dataset.
 This will likely be improved with a more robust and diverse training dataset.
 More training time could improve these issues as well.

 <iframe width="800" height="450"
 src="https://www.youtube.com/embed/lt4EdjW5U3k?si=-NDz__lFQDcUUGZ5"